Cicadapocalypse: What you need to know

 Brood awakening

-Each brood of periodical cicadas covers a different swath of the U.S., although some broods overlap and "stragglers" sometimes emerge out of synch with their brood.
-This year, the Brood VI cicadas will surface in Georgia and the Carolinas, with smaller groups also possibly appearing in Wisconsin, Ohio and several other states.
-In 2018, Brood VII cicadas should emerge in Upstate New York, followed in 2019 by Brood VIII across parts of Ohio, Pennsylvania and West Virginia.
+Each brood of periodical cicadas covers a different swath of the U.S., although some broods overlap and "stragglers" sometimes emerge out of synch with their brood, as Brood X did in 2017.
+Last year, the Brood VI cicadas surfaced in Georgia and the Carolinas, with smaller groups also possibly appearing in Wisconsin, Ohio and several other states.
+In 2019, Brood VIII will appear across parts of Ohio, Pennsylvania and West Virginia.

 Cicadas emerge generally when the soil where they lie dormant reaches 64 degrees Fahrenheit (about 18 degrees Celsius).
-You can track the date that the insects will emerge in your area on Cicada Mania or ask longtime residents who likely remember the last time the swarms rose up.
+You can track the date the insects emerge in your area on Cicada Mania, or ask longtime residents who likely remember the last time the swarms rose up.
 The season of periodical cicadas usually starts between April and June and should end by late July.

 At their worst, periodical cicadas are irritating.
-Their mating calls are famously loud, and they can overwhelm outdoor areas — so it might be wise to re-evaluate outdoor wedding plans within Brood VI's range this summer.
-If you run a garden, nursery or orchard, consider protecting your plants by bringing them indoors or covering them with screening material.
+They don't bite or sting, and they aren't toxic for humans to eat — the taste has been compared to everything from asparagus (reportedly an effect of their vegetarian diet) to lobster tail.
+Some places even celebrate the return of their local brood, as West Virginia University did with the 2016 Magicicada Festival, which marked the 21st-century debut of Brood V.

-And once you've prepared for the cicada onslaught, don't forget to take a moment this spring or summer to just sit back and enjoy the show.
-After all, you won't get another chance to see these cicadas for the next 17 years.
+Still, cicadas' mating calls are famously loud, and they can dominate the soundtrack of outdoor areas during late spring and early summer.
+Once you've braced for the cicada onslaught, though, don't forget to take a moment to just sit back and enjoy the show.
+You won't get a chance to see or hear these bizarre visitors for another 17 years.

 Editor's note: This file was originally published in April 2013, but has been updated with new information.